CS3321-Fall-2024/astronomyNotifier/README.md

 you can then visit http://localhost:5000 to query the api

-To run all tests use
+To run all tests and generate a html coverage report, use
 '''bash
-poetry run pytest
+poetry run pytest --cov=src/ --cov-report=html tests/
 '''

 For deployment you may use the Docker file.
 To build run